chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

 .. note::
     Running the packing of alumina particles should take approximately 4 hours and 15 minutes on 16 cores.
 For the alginate particles, it takes approximately 5 hours and 52 minutes (``time end = 9.9``).

-After the particles have been packed inside the cylinder, it is now possible to simulate the fluidization of particles.
+Now that the particles have been packed inside the cylinder, it is possible to simulate the fluidization of particles.

 -----------------------
 CFD-DEM Parameter File
 -----------------------

 The CFD simulation is to be carried out using the packed bed simulated in the previous step.
 We will discuss the different parameter file sections.
-The mesh section is identical to that of the DEM so it will not be shown here.
+The mesh section is identical to that of the DEM so it will not be shown again.

 Simulation Control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~